ElektorLabs/150308-eRIC-Nitro/README.md

 Note that eRIC modules can function fully stand-alone, without any help from a microcontroller.
 This board can handle that too.

+The board is included in the Elektor Arduino Boards Package available at https://github.com/ElektorLabs/Arduino/

 www.elektor-labs.com/eric-nitro

 www.elektor.com